How do I contact Hampshire Relationship Counselling?

 When we discuss counselling, I will let you know what availability I have and offer you any session times that are currently free, which is usually within 10 days of you contacting me.
 Please note I am unable to hold these sessions for you until you have confirmed with me that you would like to go ahead and book.

-I do offer a limited number of evening weekday sessions until 8pm.
+I work Monday-Friday daytimes, and do offer a limited number of evening weekday sessions until 8pm.
 I don’t work at weekends.

 When I am fully booked, I keep a short waiting list of clients and can contact you when I have availability.
 Alternatively I am happy to recommend a different trusted therapist.